See how the value of imports from Serbia to Kosovo was reduced drastically due to 100% tax on imports from Serbia.

 A sharper decline can be observed in December 2018, compared to the average import value from Serbia over the previous three years during the month of December, which was 39 million EUR, in December 2018 the value of imports from Serbia was only EUR 5.31 million, which in percentage terms is an 87% decline in imports from Serbia in December 2018.
 An even stronger decline in imports from Serbia continued in January 2019, where the import value from Serbia was only 790,000 EUR and in February 2019 480,000 EUR.

-In the tables below the chart you can see which products are mostly affected by the tax.
-The tables compare the import value from Serbia for November and December 2017 and 2018 and January and February 2018 and 2019.
-In the column “Change in Imports as%”, you can see the change in import value over the two periods expressed in percentage terms.
-So we can see that the import of raw sugar is reduced by 81.57% in the period Nov-Dec 2018, and it has gone to zero in the period Jan-Feb 2019.
-It must be noted that the not all products imported from Serbia which are presented on this table are affected by the 100% import tax; therefore, the decrease in imports for some products (i.e. Electricity) are not as a result of tax but are a result of other reasons beyond the scope of this analysis.
+In the table below you can see how the import value changed during January 2018 – February 2019 for each product by quarterly periods (Q1, Q2, Q3, Q4).
+The table shows the quarterly import value from Serbia for the respective products as well as the quarterly growth rate.
+The quarter to quarter growth rate shows in percentage terms how the value of imports from Serbia has changed for each product listed on a quarterly basis.
+We can see that the import of raw sugar is reduced by 58.61% in Q4 2015 and by 100% in Q1 2019.
+It must be noted that the not all products imported from Serbia are subject to the 100% import tax; therefore, the decrease in imports for some products (i.e. Electricity) are not as a result of tax but are a result of other reasons beyond the scope of this analysis.
+It can be noted that import value of Electricity started to drop in Q2 2018 well before the tax was placed.